Terms and Conditions

-- Business advice on financial matters; eg. sahres investments, pensions, property rental income, overseas incomes etc.
+- Business advice on financial matters; eg. shares investments, pensions, property rental income, overseas incomes etc.

 - Advice regarding business or work Visa’s or HSMP applications, UK Border Agency, Legal matters etc.

-- Providing letters for references where required to building societies ,banks etc.
+- Providing letters or accountants certificate for references where required to building societies ,banks etc.

 - We will be happy to help with any related correspondence, appeals or other matters in respect of working tax credits and child tax credits, or council tax or housing benefits claims forms etc.